lleger/elixir-school/lessons/basics/composition.md

 lang: en
 ---

-We know from experience its unruly to have all of our functions in the same file and scope.
-In this lesson we're going to cover how to group functions and define a specialized map known as a struct in order to organize our code more efficiently.
+We know from experience that it's unruly to have all of our functions in the same file and scope.
+In this lesson we're going to cover how to group functions and define a struct, which is a specialized map, in order to organize our code more efficiently.

 ## Table of Contents